“I am at war with the obvious.”

 – William Eggleston

 One of his most famous images, “Greenwood, Mississippi, 1973” (also known as “The Red Ceiling”) stands out in my memory for being so wonderfully banal and representative of the artist’s photojournalistic ethos.
 Only Eggleston would point his camera plainly at the corner of a room, a bare bulb hanging precariously at center frame against a gouache red backdrop, snap a photo and insist on its artistic merits.
 I remember the first time I came across this piece.
 It was in a classroom at RISD.
-As the adjunct professor in charge threw the image up on the projector screen, he turned and asked the pertinent question that was on all of our minds.
+As the professor threw the image up on the projector screen, he turned and asked the pertinent question that was on all of our minds.
 “A print of this is hanging at the MOMA as we speak.
 What the hell makes it so special?”

 Well, part of what makes any photograph special nowadays is nerve—the nerve to get in a stranger’s face or the nerve to sell an Instagram screenshot for a hundred grand at Frieze Art Fair (Hi, Richard Prince.).
 In the contemporary art world, we as viewers are frequently numb to audacity, because it is so often part and parcel of the current moment we’re in.
 But Eggleston was doing something a bit more complex than that.
 He considers “Greenwood, Mississippi, 1973,” “The Red Ceiling,” to be one of his best works.
 “The Red Ceiling is so powerful,” Eggleston once said, “that in fact, I’ve never seen it reproduced on the page to my satisfaction.
 When you look at the dye it is like red blood that’s wet on the wall.”